sgagliano/SumHer-scripts/README.md

 5. Partition.sh
 6. GetResults.sh

-For massively-parallel ```genetic correlations``` using SumHer for binary traits see https://github.com/statgen/pheweb-rg-pipeline
+For massively-parallel estimation of ```genetic correlations``` using SumHer for binary traits see https://github.com/statgen/pheweb-rg-pipeline